Good Question.

 Name the first move.

-Not the whole decision, just what moves first.
+Just the thing that moves first.
 Then commit to it.

 Ask yourself.